hylang/hy/docs/language/api.rst

 Hy maintains, over everything else, 100% compatibility in both directions with Python itself.
 All Hy code follows a few simple rules.
-Memorize this, it's going to come in handy.
+Memorize this, as it's going to come in handy.

-These rules help make sure code is idiomatic and interface-able in both languages.
+These rules help ensure that Hy code is idiomatic and interface-able in both languages.

-  * Symbols in earmufs will be translated to the uppercased version of that string.
-For example, `*foo*` will become `FOO`.
+  * Symbols in earmufs will be translated to the upper-cased version of that string.
+For example, `foo` will become `FOO`.

   * UTF-8 entities will be encoded using
     `punycode <http://en.wikipedia.org/wiki/Punycode>`_ and prefixed with